About The Foundation

 The mission of the Peggy and Jack Baskin Foundation is to create and support strategies for eliminating obstacles facing marginalized populations, in order to reach gender and racial equity.

-The Peggy and Jack Baskin Foundation believes that intersectionality is an essential principle in all of our work and we intentionally prioritize women and girls of color throughout all our programming.
+The Peggy and Jack Baskin Foundation believes that intersectionality is an essential principle in all of our work and we intentionally prioritize women, girls, and gender-expansive individuals of color throughout all our programming.

 The Foundation focuses on the following program areas: